philou/philou.github.com/_posts/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective.markdown

 There's not much to explain here.
 Working together on the same task will share knowledge about the current system.

 When a new feature request comes in, the mob will have as much knowledge as possible to build it.
-As a result, it will ready sooner.
+As a result, it will be ready sooner.

 ### It compounds!